 West Nile VirusSearch for Scientific Literature on West Nile Virus

 Click on the following resources for scientific literature about West Nile Virus.

 What is West Nile Virus and how is it transmitted?

 Federal web sites that address this question: (1) The Centers for Disease Control (CDC) of the U.S. Department of Health and Human Services (human health issues and (2) The Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (animal health issues).

 How can I protect myself and my animals?

 See these websites for information on how to protect yourself:

 - West Nile Virus, Centers for Disease Control and Prevention

-- West Nile Virus & Human Health, National Biological Information Infrastructure
+- West Nile Virus and Public Health, National Wildlife Health Center

 - West Nile Virus, National Library of Medicine